Scams and Fraud

 - FirstEnergy employees do not contact customers to request sensitive information such as social security numbers or bank account information.

 - Do not allow anyone claiming to be a utility employee into your home unless you scheduled an appointment and the employee has provided proper identification.
-Our utility employees typically visit a home only in response to a service request or after providing prior notification.

 - Our utilities offer a wide array of approved billing and payment options.
 Only send your payments to your FirstEnergy operating company, and never use a payment account provided to you by an unknown individual.